Utah: Pre-Columbian

-Thousands of years before the arrival of European explorers, the Ancestral Puebloans and the Fremont people lived in what is now known as Utah, some of which spoke languages of the Uto-Aztecan group.
+Thousands of years before the arrival of Europeans, the Ancestral Puebloans and the Fremont people lived in what is now known as Utah, some of which spoke languages of the Uto-Aztecan group.
 Ancestral Pueblo peoples built their homes through excavations in mountains, and the Fremont people built houses of straw before disappearing from the region around the 15th century.

 Another group of Native Americans, the Navajo, settled in the region around the 18th century.
 In the mid-18th century, other Uto-Aztecan tribes, including the Goshute, the Paiute, the Shoshone, and the Ute people, also settled in the region.
 These five groups were present when the first European explorers arrived.

 Spanish exploration (1540)

-The southern Utah region was explored by the Spanish in 1540, led by Francisco Vázquez de Coronado, while looking for the legendary Cíbola.
+The southern Utah region was explored by the Spanish in 1540, led by Francisco Vázquez de Coronado while looking for the legendary Cíbola.
 A group led by two Catholic priests—sometimes called the Domínguez–Escalante expedition—left Santa Fe in 1776, hoping to find a route to the coast of California.
 The expedition traveled as far north as Utah Lake and encountered the native residents.
 The Spanish made further explorations in the region but were not interested in colonizing the area because of its desert nature.
 In 1821, the year Mexico achieved its independence from Spain, the region became known as part of its territory of Alta California.

 European trappers and fur traders explored some areas of Utah in the early 19th century from Canada and the United States.
 The city of Provo, Utah, was named for one Étienne Provost, who visited the area in 1825.
 The city of Ogden, Utah, was named after Peter Skene Ogden, a Canadian explorer who traded furs in the Weber Valley.

 In late 1824, Jim Bridger became the first known English-speaking person to sight the Great Salt Lake.
 Due to the high salinity of its waters, he thought he had found the Pacific Ocean; he subsequently learned this body of water was a giant salt lake.
 After the discovery of the lake, hundreds of American and Canadian traders and trappers established trading posts in the region.
 In the 1830s, thousands of migrants traveling from the Eastern United States to the American West began to make stops in the region of the Great Salt Lake, then known as Lake Youta.